LHNCBC/ucum-lhc/README.md

      * 'name' is the unit's name (Gauss in the above example); and
      * 'guidance' is the unit's guidance/description data.
    * 'suggestions' if suggestions were requested and found, this is an array of one or more hash objects.
-Each hash contains two elements:
+Each hash contains three elements:
-     * 'msg' which is a message indicating what part of the uStr input parameter the suggestions are for; and
+     * 'msg' which is a message indicating what part of the uStr input parameter the suggestions are for;
+     * 'invalidUnit' which is the unit expression the suggestions are for; and
      * 'units' which is an array of data for each suggested unit found.
           Each array will contain the unit code, the unit name and the unit guidance (if any).